char0n/ramda-adjunct/README.md

   isArray([]); //=> true
 ```

-These two statements are equivalent and only `isArray` util should be incorporated into
+These two statements are equivalent and _only_ `isArray` should be incorporated into your bundle.
+You can pick and choose the functions you need without worrying about the whole library being included in your build.
-your bundle, not entire Ramda Adjunct.

 ## Assimilated libraries